Skip to content

 The crossover happened faster than anyone projected two years ago.
 In 2023, the combined GLP-1 market was around $35 billion.
 Oncology was somewhere north of $55 billion.
 The gap looked permanent.

-What changed: the obesity indication exploded.
+Then the obesity indication broke open.
 Wegovy's FDA approval for weight management came in 2021.
 Zepbound followed in late 2023.
-The SELECT cardiovascular outcomes trial reported in August 2023 and shifted the conversation from "vanity drug" to "prevents heart attacks."
-Prescriptions for GLP-1s written for obesity โ€” not diabetes โ€” now represent about 40% of the total category volume in the US.
+And in August 2023, the SELECT cardiovascular outcomes trial reported โ€” the moment the conversation flipped from "vanity drug" to "prevents heart attacks."
+Prescriptions for GLP-1s written for obesity, not diabetes, now make up about 40% of the total category volume in the US.

 Oncology didn't shrink.
 It grew.
 But it grew at mid-single digits.
 GLP-1 revenue doubled between 2023 and 2025, and it's on pace to grow another 40โ€“50% in 2026.
 Two curves moving at different speeds, and the faster one just crossed.